Size: 6″ w x 6″ h

 Support: Gallery wrap stretched canvas

-Description: A close-up painting of a red ladybug sitting on a red flower.
-This painting will not need a frame.
-Gallery wrap means the canvas wraps around the support.
-This allows the artist to paint around the edges of the painting.
+Description: This small 6×6 inch insect oil painting features a close-up of a red ladybug sitting on a red flower creating an almost camouflaged environment for itself.
+This work of art will not need a frame as it has been composed on quality gallery wrap canvas which allows the artist to paint around the edges of the painting.

 FREE shipping and handling within the U.S.A.

 Contact us for international postage and handling.